AhmedNaglah/digital_slide_archive/ansible/README.rst

 =============================
-Install Digital Slide Archive
+Install PathoGenerativeAI
 =============================

-There are several ways to install the Digital Slide Archive and HistomicsUI.
+There are several ways to install the PathoGenerativeAI and HistomicsUI.
 If you intend to use the interface, use the Docker installation.
 If you don't have docker installed, the Vagrant installation is the easiest method.

 This has been tested on systems with 4 Gb of RAM and 20 Gb of disk space, though it works better with more memory.